ymekesser/leveraging-git-presentation/presentation.md

 On a supplier level
   * Project team works on the official repository
-  * Suppliers have their forks,no write-access to offical repository
+  * Suppliers have their forks, no write-access to offical repository
-  * Project team pulls work from Suppliers after reviewing them
+  * Project team pulls work from suppliers after reviewing them

 .fixed-height-300.center[![image](img/forking_workflow.png)]